AMC Entertainment Holdings, Inc.

 AMC Entertainment Holdings, Inc. (AMC) - Company Information

-AMC Entertainment Holdings, Inc., through its subsidiaries, engages in the theatrical exhibition business.
-The company owns, operates, or has interests in theatres in the United States and Europe.
-As of March 1, 2022, it operated approximately 950 theatres and 10,600 screens.
-The company was founded in 1920 and is headquartered in Leawood, Kansas.
+AMC Entertainment Holdings, Inc., through its various subsidiaries, primarily operates within the theatrical motion picture exhibition sector.
+The company possesses ownership, management, or significant interests in cinema locations across both the United States and Europe.
+By March 1, 2022, its extensive portfolio included roughly 950 theaters and a combined total of 10,600 screens.
+Established in 1920, the firm's main offices are situated in Leawood, Kansas.

 Analyst Sentiment